 Coaster trips are invariably planned with the full knowledge that the occasional ride will be down.
 However, in an ideal world, the one you end up missing would be somewhere a little more on the beaten track than in Alabama Adventure.
-Unfortunately, the star ride at the park, the CCI-built wooden coaster, Rampage, was having a singularly bad day.
+We arrived at the park to discover that the CCI-built wooden coaster, Rampage, was having a singularly bad day.
 One of the sensors on the brake run was misbehaving, resulting in a complete ride shutdown every time the single operational train arrived there.
 The operators were initially optimistic, projecting a twenty minute delay, but this ballooned over time to the point that they were estimating three quarters of an hour after the point which we had set as an absolute cut off for driving to the airport.
-As they say in France, merde.

 Six Flags Over Georgia